asteven/local-zfs-provisioner/README.md

 # Local ZFS Provisioner

-This work is based on Ranchers [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+This work is initially based on Ranchers [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
 The original code was changed to work with ZFS datasets instead of local directories.

 ## Overview

-Local ZFS Provisioner provides a way for Kubernetes to utilize the local storage on each node.
-Based on the user configuration, the Local ZFS Provisioner will create `hostPath` based persistent volumes on the nodes automatically.
+Local ZFS Provisioner is a dynamic provisioner for [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).
-It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but it is much simpler to use then the built-in `local` volume feature in Kubernetes.
+It provides a way for Kubernetes to utilize the local storage on each node.

-The ZFS Provisioner is implemented as a hostPath provisioner that shedules pods targeted at specific nodes to provision or delete datasets to fullfill the requested Persistent Volume Claims.
+The ZFS Provisioner is implemented as a Local volume provisioner that shedules pods targeted at specific nodes to provision or delete datasets to fullfill the requested Persistent Volume Claims.
 It is typically deployed as a Kubernetes Deployment.

 ## Requirement

-Kubernetes v1.12+.
+Kubernetes v1.14+.

 ## Deployment